GeekyAubergine/zoeaubert.me-content/blogPosts/2023/advent-of-code-2023-day-01.md

 ---
 [Advent of Code](https://adventofcode.com/) is a yearly programming challenge.
 I've followed other people doing it before and thought I'd take a crack at it this year.
 Let's see how far I get.
 It goes without saying that this post will contain spoilers.

-To view my [solution](https://github.com/GeekyAubergine/advent-of-code/tree/main/2023/day-01) in full check them out on Github
+To view my [solution](https://github.com/GeekyAubergine/advent-of-code/tree/main/2023/day-01) in full check them out on GitHub.
+See my [previous posts](https://zoeaubert.me/tags/advent-of-code/) for other solutions.

 ## Setup and structure